 Economics

 There were clear relationships between the size of the agricultural sector, the rates of foreign investment, and the number of new ELCs.
 When the agricultural sector’s contribution to national GDP increases, so do the predicted number of new ELCs.
 For example, when the agricultural sector’s GDP proportion decreases by 3% in a given year relative to the previous year, the number of new ELCs allocated that year is predicted to be approximately 2, whereas when the sector’s GDP proportion increases in a given year by 1% relative to the previous year, the number of new ELCs is predicted to be 6.
 Likewise, when foreign investment into the country increases, so do the predicted number of new ELCs.
 For example, when the amount of foreign investment decreases by approximately $10 million relative to the previous year, the number of new ELCs one year later is predicted to be 3.
 Conversely, when foreign investment in a given year increases by approximately $300 million relative to the previous year, then one year later the number of new ELCs is predicted to be 10.
 Although our results do not describe causation, there are important relationships between foreign investment, agriculture, and the development of new ELCs.
 Cambodia is likely to continue prioritising growth within the agricultural sector (Eliste & Zorya 2015), and neoliberal economic policies will continue to encourage foreign investment (Hughes & Un 2011; Green 2020; Phillips & Davy 2021).
 Therefore, it is likely that the development of industrial-scale commercial agriculture will continue, despite a visible effort to decrease them since 2012 (Neef et al. 2013).
 The process of awarding ELC contracts in Cambodia has been criticised for lacking transparency and for corruption (Vrieze & Kuch 2012; Neef et al. 2013), and so it is not always possible to identify who owns a particular concession.
 Nevertheless, of those identified (80% are identifiable), 48% were foreign owned (Licadho 2019).
 Despite real and perceived benefits of attracting foreign investment and promoting the expansion of cash crops (Li et al. 2018; Taylor et al. 2019), there are numerous negative effects on local people and the environment (Curtis et al. 2018; Zaehringer et al. 2020).
-Development of potential agricultural land by investors comes with opportunity costs for local people, who otherwise may have had access to the land, water, and other resources, and could have developed agriculture themselves that would have alleviated poverty more effectively than an externally owned commercial agricultural enterprise.
+Development of potential agricultural land by investors comes with opportunity costs for local people, who otherwise may have had access to the land, water, and other resources, and could have developed agriculture themselves that would have alleviated poverty more effectively than an externally owned commercial agricultural enterprise (ref?).

 Commodity and producer prices